CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

-        1 - Created 3 states, one for n1, other for n2, other for the sum, i chose to type these states as a string and parse them as float afterwards, just to remove the 0 from the input value 2 - Created a somaEstados function, that created two new constants of num1 and num2 equal to their respective values parsed as float.
+        1 - Created 3 states, one for n1, other for n2, other for the sum, i chose to type these states as a string and parse them as float afterwards, just to remove the 0 from the input value 2 - Linked both numbers to the inputs, and created a new method on the input of onChange for them, since onInput fires on every key stroke, and onChange is only after the input blurs 2 - Created a somaEstados function, that created two new constants of num1 and num2 equal to their respective values parsed as float.
         3 - I didn't create a areNumberValids state to check if the numbers are greater than 0.
 Since that when React calls the setAreNumbersValid(true), this do not immediately updates its value.
 So when verifying if that state is true, its value may still be the old one, not the updated one.
 And this will make the conditional block to always work the wrong way

+      ■ Instructor's Approach

+        1 - Created 2 states, one for n1 an one for n2, both states initialized with 0, and linked them to the inputs 2 - Used the onInput to set the + e.target.value of the input 3 - Create 2 more states, one `validadeN1` and `validadeN2`
+        4 - Defined two useEffects, one to check the validity of n1 when it changes and other when the n2 changes □ My Comment: I thought defining separate useEffects for each number state didn't have a reason, and defining only one effect to check the numbers validity would have the same result since if any value on the dependency array change, it will trigger a new render.
+However the approach she took deals with the `Single Responsibility Principle`, whiich in turn make the code cleaner and easier to understand in isolation.
+Because if in the future, we have to change the validation logic of one of them, without altering the logic of the other number, we would know exactly where to change.
+And when we render in one effect, we would even have a small loss of performance, since that it only needs to check one state at a time 5 - Created a function `fazSoma()` to sum both numbers in case they are valid and associate it to the button that will execute this function onClick

   ● When should i wrap the ` sign around {} ?